hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

   * Doorbell Messages
     * Some UniFi Protect doorbells feature an LCD screen that can display messages for people at the doorbell to see.
 Messages can be set indefinitely, selected from a preexisting list after the doorbell is rung, or you can type in a message in realtime at any point. `homebridge-unifi-protect` has full support for setting messages on your doorbell, including automation capabilities should you choose to use them.

+  * Chime Control
+    * For doorbells with a physical chime attached, you can control which chime fires - none, mechanical, or digital - right from HomeKit, and set the volume of the doorbell's own chime with a dimmer.
+Both are off by default; you enable them under the *Doorbell & Chime* feature options.

+  * Doorbell Mute
+    * An optional switch that controls whether HomeKit chimes at all when the doorbell is pressed...handy for quiet hours.
+Off by default.

+  * Authentication Sensor
+    * On doorbells with a fingerprint reader or NFC, an optional contact sensor trips when someone successfully authenticates, so you can build automations around a recognized fingerprint or card tap.
+Off by default.

 ### <A NAME="doorbell-twoway"></A>Two-way Audio
   * Protect cameras and doorbells that support two-way audio are *full-duplex*, meaning they transmit and receive audio simultaneously.
 This creates a problem - without using some method to eliminate your own voice from what gets picked up by the speaker, ***you will inevitably hear your own voice back whenever you use the microphone in the Home app***, however the person standing in front of the doorbell will hear things normally.

   * Unfortunately, AEC is not a solved problem in the open source community quite yet, though there are great commercial options.
 There are a couple of glimmers of hope: Protect cameras appear to actually support AEC, though there doesn't appear to be a straightforward way to access this capability at the moment.
 The second is that, things *do* work quite well, aside from the unfortunate challenge around AEC for the person using the Home app.

   * Two-way audio is enabled by default.
-You can disable it, through the two-way audio feature option under the Audio section of the HBUP feature options webUI.
+You can disable it through the two-way audio feature option under the Audio section of the HBUP feature options webUI, and it attaches live...if a camera or doorbell gains two-way audio, it shows up without a Homebridge restart.
+There's also a *direct* two-way audio option in the same section that sends audio straight to the camera, bypassing the controller, which can work around bugs in some Protect firmware versions.

   * Finally, since someone will inevitably ask: Ring and Nest-Cam (terrific plugins by terrific developers) - don't have this problem because Ring and Nest send all audio back to Ring and Nest's servers where audio is processed and dealt with, including AEC.